n7tae/mrefd/README.md

 ## Running multiple instances

 It should be fairly straightforward to install multiple mrefd instances on a single server.
 Make sure each instance is using a different listening port.
-Things to me aware of:
+Things to be aware of:

 - The reflector executable name is defined in the Makefile at the line "EXE=mrefd".
 - The configuration file is read at start-up and defined in mrefd.service file.
 Each instance would require a different service file.